 Navado Lawyers & Solicitors is an experienced Bankruptcy & Insolvency Law Firm and can assist you to make a claim against a liquidator.
 Such claims against a liquidator should not be made without first properly assessing and considering all of the circumstances and the factual matrix, before making a decision as to the merits of any such claim and whether any such claim should be brought.

 If you need legal assistance to make a claim against a liquidator, you may wish to speak to a Bankruptcy & Insolvency Solicitor at Navado Lawyers & Solicitors.
-Our Sydney based Bankruptcy & Insolvency Lawyers can see you in our Sydney CBD head Office or by appointment, at one of our branch offices, details listed under the “Locations” tab.
-To make an appointment, please contact us by telephone on (02) 9233 4048 or email to email@example.com.
+To make an appointment, please contact us by telephone on (02) 9233 4048 or email to firstname.lastname@example.org.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.